Invasive Species

 Japanese Knotweed

-Numerous growths of knotweed have been recently identified in the vicinity of Lake Mokoma: near the intersection of Lake Road and Sand Run Road, the west end of the dam, Mokoma Avenue, Fountain Avenue, and the southwest end of the lake on South Railroad Bed Lane, as well as the southwest section of Fountain Avenue.
+Numerous growths of knotweed have been recently identified in the vicinity of Lake Mokoma: near the intersection of Lake Road and Sand Run Road, the west end of the dam, Mokoma Avenue, Fountain Avenue, the southwest end of the lake on South Railroad Bed Lane, and the southwest section of Fountain Avenue.
 Left unchecked, it will continue to spread and could eventually dominate the shoreline of the lake.
 The severity of its spread can be seen in the Muncy Creek watershed as it lines the shoreline from Sullivan County to Hughesville and beyond.
 Here is a link that provides information to help you identify the plant: https://extension.psu.edu/japanese-knotweed

 Cabomba Caroliniana (Fanwort)